 ℹ️ placement binary has been installed.

-Note: When initializing Dapr with the --slim flag only the Dapr runtime binary and the placement service binary are installed.
+>Note: When initializing Dapr with the --slim flag only the Dapr runtime, placement, and scheduler service binaries are installed.
 An empty default components folder is created with no default configuration files.
 During dapr run user should use --resources-path (--components-path is deprecated and will be removed in future releases) to point to a components directory with custom configurations files or alternatively place these files in the default directory.
 For Linux/MacOS, the default components directory path is $HOME/.dapr/components and for Windows it is %USERPROFILE%\.dapr\components.

 Install a specific runtime version